Hungary–Mexico relations: Bilateral agreements

-Both nations have signed several bilateral agreements such as a Trade Agreement (1975); Agreement on Scientific and Technical Cooperation (1993); Agreement on Touristic Cooperation (1994); Agreement on Air Transportation (1997); Agreement on Educational and Cultural Cooperation (1997); Agreement on Investments (1997); Agreement on Economic Cooperation (2009); Agreement on the Avoidance of Double Taxation and on Fiscal Tax Evasion (2011); Agreement between the Hungarian National Trading House and ProMéxico (2015) and a Memorandum of Understanding on the Collaboration between both nations Diplomatic Institutions (2015).
+Both nations have signed several bilateral agreements such as a Trade Agreement (1975); Agreements on the Abolition of Visas in Non-Ordinary and Ordinary Passports (1990); Agreement on Scientific and Technical Cooperation (1992); Agreement on Touristic Cooperation (1992); Agreement on Air Transportation (1997); Agreement on Investments (1997); Agreement on Economic Cooperation (2007); Agreement on Educational and Cultural Cooperation (1998); Avoid Double Taxation and Prevent Tax Evasion in the Matter of Income Taxes (2011); Agreement between the Hungarian National Trading House and ProMéxico (2015); and a Memorandum of Understanding on Academic-Diplomatic Cooperation between both nations diplomatic academies (2020).

-Economic relations
+Trade

-During the 1960s and 1970s, Hungarian exports to Latin America accounted for over 6% of Hungary's total exports, supplying low-cost but reasonable-quality manufactured goods and medicines.
-Exports declined greatly from that peak in the 1980s and 1990s.
-However, from a low of about US$5 million in 1990, trade with Mexico has expanded steadily.
-In April 1997, President Göncz stressed the future of bilateral trade, which he said had quadrupled over the last two years to US$22.8 million, with Hungarian exports totaling US$6.1 million.
-Another source gives 1996 Hungarian exports, mainly machinery, at somewhat below US$7 million, while Mexican imports amounted to US$29 million.
-In 2004, Gyula Németh, Hungarian ambassador to Mexico, said he expected relations between Mexico and Hungary to grow even stronger after Hungary joined the European Union later that year.
-He noted that Mexico was already the second-most important Latin American trade partner for Hungary.
+In 1997, Mexico signed a Free Trade Agreement with the European Union (which includes Hungary).
+In 2023, total trade between Hungary and Mexico totaled US$2.3 billion.
+Hungary's main exports to Mexico include: compression-ignition internal combustion piston engines; motor cars and other vehicles, parts and accessories for motor vehicles, instruments, appliances, and machines; articles of iron and steel, articles of plastic, medicines, and fiberglass.
+Mexico's main exports to Hungary include: parts and accessories for machines, data processing machines, telephones and mobile phones, parts and accessories for motor vehicles, articles of stone and minerals, nickel, chemical based products, hides, and alcohol.

-In 2018, total trade between Hungary and Mexico totaled US$1.7 billion.
-Hungary's main exports to Mexico include: piston engines, transport automobiles and turbojets.
-Mexico's main exports to Hungary include: parts and accessories of mechanical devices; process units and connecting rods.
-Mexican multinational companies such as Cemex and Nemak operate in Hungary.
-Nemak operates a production plant in the Hungarian city of Győr.
+Hungarian multinational companies Graphisoft and Gedeon Richter operate in Mexico.
+Mexican multinational company Nemak operates a production plant in the Hungarian city of Győr.

 Cultural and scientific links

 The Hungarian Géza Maróti contributed the bronze sculpture group on top of the dome of the Palacio de Bellas Artes and other works inside this building, completed in 1934.
-Gunther Gerzso, another Mexican of Hungarian descent, was a painter, designer and director and screenwriter for film and theatre.
 Jorge Mester, a conductor and violinist was born in Mexico City to parents who had emigrated from Hungary.
 He has conducted many of the world's leading ensembles, including the Boston Symphony, the Detroit Symphony, and the Royal Philharmonic Orchestra.
-George Rosenkranz, born in Hungary in 1916, is a prominent scientist in steroid research who spent most of his life in Mexico.
+George Rosenkranz, born in Hungary in 1916, was a prominent scientist in steroid research who spent most of his life in Mexico.

 Paprika, a key ingredient in Hungarian dishes such as goulash, originated in Mexico and was perhaps brought to Hungary by way of Turkey in the 17th century.